ValoCookie/osu-Requests/README.md

 If you want the full latest update immediately, you can download the newest build directly from this GitHub page.
 Otherwise, the same update will appear on the Microsoft Store once Microsoft finishes certifying it.

-The GitHub `.exe` is unsigned.
-Because of that, Windows SmartScreen or Smart App Control may warn about it or block it on some PCs.
+*The GitHub build is unsigned, so Windows SmartScreen or Smart App Control may warn about or block it.
+For the simplest installation experience, use the Microsoft Store version.*

-That warning is related to the GitHub build not being signed/reputed; it does not automatically mean Windows found malware.

 I don't recommend turning off Windows security features just to run the GitHub build.
-For most users, the Microsoft Store version is the recommended install.

 ---